inagasai/inagasai/README.md

 - Scalable **multi-module assistant** for assets, orders, invoices, vendor management, and support.

 ## 💼 Past Projects & Work Experience
-I have had the privilege of working on diverse projects across multiple industries, developing **enterprise-grade solutions** in **logistics, telecom, AI, and payments**.
+I have had the privilege of working on diverse projects across multiple industries, developing enterprise-grade solutions in logistics, telecom, AI, and payments.

 My key contributions include:

 ### **Logistics & Supply Chain**
 - Architected and developed **shipping and manifesting solutions** for global logistics providers, integrating **carrier APIs** for real-time tracking and compliance.